The Learning Center(TLC)

 Tools and Programs in the TLC

 Raz-Kids (www.raz-kids.com) is an online guided reading program with interactive ebooks, downloadable books, and reading quizzes.
-Raz-Kids can be accessed from any Internet-connected school or home computer and is available to ALL Immanuel students in grades K – 4, as well as all TLC students.
+Raz-Kids can be accessed from any Internet-connected school or home computer and is available to ALL Immanuel students in grades K-4, as well as all TLC students.

-Immanuel has been approved for free resources through Bookshare, which is funded through the US Department of Education Office of Special Education Programs (OSEP), offers a FREE online library of digital books for people with qualified learning disabilities.
+Immanuel has been approved for free resources through Bookshare, which is funded through the US Department of Education Office of Special Education Programs (OSEP), and offers a FREE online library of digital books for people with qualified learning disabilities.
 Through Bookshare, qualified students get access to tens of thousands of digital books over the Internet, as well as assistive reading tools that can help them to read and study independently.
 These free downloads include school textbooks, most of which are available in print and audio form.

 Websites for Parents